DavidDworetzky/LazyConsole/README.md

 # LazyConsole
 Dead Simple .Net Standard Console Library.

-No muss no fuss.
+#Usage

+Simply call LazyConsole.StartConsole with the type parameter of a class containing methods that you wish to run from the console.